 - If you see a violation of the Honor Code occurring that relates to this course, you are bound by the Honor Code to report it.
 If you do not feel comfortable reporting it to me, the chair of the department or Dean Kuszaj are other resources. - For all assignments: To help you figure out the concepts of a problem, you may discuss the work and use references, but you may not use anybody or anything which either gives you the answer or leads you directly to the solution. - When you do use references (friend, classmate, tutor, online resource, book, etc), you must cite them.
-For instance, if you work with friends on a problem set, or if you get help from a tutor, write something like I worked with Joe Friend on this assignment or I received help from Jane Tutor on Problems 3 and 7. - Daily WeBWorK: You may discuss the underlying ideas with your classmates, but you must not only enter the responses yourself but understand the results.
-Do not simply try every possibility until you reach the correct one. - Weekly Problem Sets: You may discuss the underlying ideas, but you must do the problems on your own.
-You must understand every problem that is submitted under your name. - Group Mini-Projects: Just as, on weekly problem sets, groups of students may discuss ideas together but each student must write up their own work in their own words reflecting their own understanding, the same rules apply to group mini-projects: two or more groups may consult with each other, but in the end, each group must write up their own work in the group's own words, reflecting their own understanding.
+For instance, if you work with friends on a problem set, or if you get help from a tutor, write something like I worked with Joe Friend on this assignment or I received help from Jane Tutor on Problems 3 and 7.

+- Daily WeBWorK: You may discuss the underlying ideas with your classmates, but you must do every problem on your own, and of course enter the responses yourself .
+Also, do not simply try every possibility until you reach the correct one. - Weekly Problem Sets: You may discuss the underlying ideas, but you must do the problems on your own.
+You must understand every problem that is submitted under your name. - Group Mini-Projects: Just as, on weekly problem sets, groups of students may discuss ideas together but each student must write up their own work in their own words reflecting their own understanding, the same rules apply to group mini-projects.
+Two or more groups may consult with each other, but in the end, each group must write up their own work in the group's own words, reflecting their own understanding.
 Furthermore, each group member is responsible for making sure they understand what their group is turning in, and have helped their fellow group members understand the material as well. - Individual Projects: The work you do, and the work you turn in to me, must all be your own work.
-If you are reading a book, it must be a book you have not read before.
+Furthermore, you must choose a book that you have not read before. - Exams: You may not use any notes, books, or colleagues as reference during the exams, except for whatever references I explicitly state are allowed.
+Do not assume that I have implicitly allowed some reference.
+During an exam, you may not look at anybody's exam or "cheat sheet" (if I allow one) or textbook (if I allow open-book) until after all exams have been returned.
+You may not use a calculator or computer unless I specify that you may, and if I do so specify you must again conform to whatever conditions I specify.